projectNEWM/contracts/AUDIT_NOTES.md

 12. All cabal files are the newest I can get since IOG is not putting in effort to maintain the plutus starter repo.
 This is the most up-to-date cabal project file I can find that actually compiles Plutus V2 smart contracts.

+### Reasoning

+A lot of the best practices suggested will not change validation logic nor add additional code to the contracts.
+Many of them are already best practices in many of my other contracts and I been waiting for the audit to make these changes.
+The audit fixes will start with the implementation of best practices.